ck-zhang/px/docs/design/content-addressable-store.md

 * Sweep `tmp/*.partial` and delete any leftover partials.
 * Sample existing objects and verify their digests; delete corrupt blobs and remove `refs` entries that point only to missing objects, prompting rebuild on next use.
 * Check CAS format/schema version in `index.sqlite` and fail cleanly on incompatibility.
+* If `index.sqlite` is missing or fails integrity checks, reconstruct it from the store + manifests as per §13.8.4 before any GC/cleanup.

+#### 13.8.4 Index reconstruction & GC gating

+* Create a fresh index (schema + meta).
+* Rebuild `objects` by walking `~/.px/store/objects/**`, reading canonical headers, and recording `(oid, kind, size, timestamps)`.
+* Rebuild `refs` from env manifests under `~/.px/envs`, adding `profile` → `profile/runtime/pkg-build` edges.
+* Optionally reconstruct higher-level owners (project-env, workspace-env, tool-env) from `.px/state.json` for richer diagnostics.
+* Mark the index as healthy; GC and size-based cleanup MUST only run against a healthy index.
+* Consequences: objects not reachable from manifests may be GC’d after the grace period but are reproducible from lockfiles.

 ---